 As with all vegetables, some pumpkins are sweeter than others.
-This was a particularly sweet pumpkin.
-It made an absolutely delicious and creamy soup.
-I garnished it with toasted coconut flakes and pepitas.
+When it is a particularly sweet pumpkin, it makes an absolutely delicious and creamy soup without adding any sweetener.
+I garnish it with toasted coconut flakes and pepitas.
 What a treat!
 Should your pumpkin not be so sweet, you can add a little pure maple syrup to give it the sweetness you desire.

 Prep time: 60 minutes